NASA scientists hope singing trees could help us reach another planet

 But while trees are ready for the spotlight, the spacecraft at the center of the acoustic experiment has yet to be constructed.

-"The design has no moving parts and the electronics are on only 1% of the time," says Matousek, who has worked on missions from the Voyager to Juno to MarCo.
+"The design has no moving parts, and the electronics are on only 1% of the time," says Matousek, who has worked on missions from Voyager to Juno to Mars Cube One.
 "Imagine if your car, or your computer, or your phone, needed to last 200 years.
-The simpler the spacecraft the better."
+The simpler the spacecraft, the better."

 If all goes according to plan, the first two trees will start "singing" in public spaces in New York and Los Angeles, with speakers broadcasting the duet in real time.
 Funds raised on Kickstarter will go toward the equipment needed to wire up the two trees.